NetherlandsWorldwide

 On the page How long is the application process for a Dutch passport or ID card abroad you can read more about the processing time of a passport or ID card.

-You can collect your new passport or ID card from the embassy in Berlin from Monday to Friday between 13.30 and 15:00.
+You can collect your new passport or ID card from the embassy in Berlin from Monday to Thursday between 13.30 and 15:00.
+You need to make an appointment online.

 If you are making your application at the embassy in Berlin and you do not live in the immediate vicinity of Berlin, your new passport or ID card can usually be sent by UPS courier or by registered mail (Einschreiben Eigenhändig).
 This depends on which document you want to apply for and whether you have a citizen service number (burgerservicenummer (BSN)).
 Please fill in the Consent form shipment of (travel) documents and take it to your appointment.
 During your application, it will be determined whether and how your passport or ID card can be sent to you.